alpsayin/nosmartphone-contact-tracing/README.md

 I like the idea of rotating IDs, but even I was able to see the leak in that proposal.
 This brings in 2 problems;

 1. Once you release your IDs you effectively release all your association data (also mentioned in EFF article).
-2. The fact that any guessable algorithm can also be reverse-engineered by some pattern analysis, which has severe privacy implications (i.e. metadata analysis).
+2. The fact that any non-random algorithm can also be reverse-engineered by some pattern analysis, which has severe privacy implications (i.e. metadata analysis).

     - Let me give you an example; I am currently in isolation with my brother and say we turned our contact tracing on.
 From my point of view, every 30 minutes or so, an ID would disappear and a new one would show up.
 Now, without even a proper analysis, one would be able to tie those IDs to each other.
 This creates a huge risk.